DC-LA: Difference-of-Convex Langevin Algorithm: Acknowledgments

 \section{Acknowledgments}

-The authors thank Marien Renaud for the helpful discussion, Yasi Zhang for providing the pretrained parameters of the DICNNs, and the funding support from NTU-SUG and MOE AcRF Tier 1 RG17/24.
+The authors thank Marien Renaud for the helpful discussion, Yasi Zhang for the pretrained parameters of DICNNs, and the funding support from NTU-SUG and Singapore Ministry of Education (MOE) AcRF Tier 1 RG17/24.
+We thank the anonymous reviewers for their constructive feedback.